-Defrag Time
+Defrag Time and Month/Day

-Defragmentation occurs on the first day of every month at the time specified in the Defrag Time field.
+Defragmentation occurs at the time specified in the Defrag Time field on the first day of every month if Month is selected or every day if Day is selected.
 The defragmentation process takes no more than five minutes during which time the terminal displays the message: Defragmenting please wait.

 Use the Defrag Time drop-down menu to select the desired time for defragmentation to occur.
 The default time is 2 a.m.
+Use the Defrag Month/Day drop-down menu to select the desired frequency for defragmentation.
+The default setting is Month.
 Defragmentation cannot be disabled.